Data Storage Guide for Java

 updatedAt | Date | The time the object was last modified. |

-Each of these fields is filled in by the cloud automatically and doesn't exist on the local LCObject
+Each of these fields is filled in by the cloud automatically and doesn't exist on the local LCObject until a save operation has been completed.

 Field names, or keys, can only contain letters, numbers, and underscores.
-A custom key can neither start with double underscores __
+A custom key can neither start with double underscores __, nor be identical to any system reserved words or built-in field names (ACL, className, createdAt, objectId, and updatedAt) regardless of letter cases.

 Values can be strings, numbers, booleans, or even arrays and dictionaries — anything that can be JSON-encoded.
 See Data Types for more information.

-We recommend that you adopt CamelCase naming convention to NameYourClassesLikeThis
+We recommend that you adopt CamelCase naming convention to NameYourClassesLikeThis and nameYourKeysLikeThis, which keeps your code more readable.

 Retrieving Objects

-is already in the cloud, you can retrieve it using its objectId
+If an LCObject is already in the cloud, you can retrieve it using its objectId with the following code:

 LCQuery<LCObject> query = new LCQuery<>("Todo");